 Up to now, it's been pretty hard for donors and grantmakers to get any real information on the impact of a charity's work.
 The new nonprofit rating service ImpactMatters is aiming to do just that.
 It rates similar nonprofit groups across an array of areas.
 It looks at how much good an organization achieves per dollar.
 As the New York Times explains, "for example, a group that provides a meal for $2 when the cost in the area is $4 will get a higher rating than a similar group that provides a meal in that area for $5."

 So far, the goal of ImpactMatters is to help donors at least find the most cost-effective nonprofits in eight areas where impact can be measured: veterans, clean water, homelessness, health, poverty, hunger, education, and climate change.
 What's our prediction for the coming year?
-A vigorous debate on the value of charity work based solely on the cost of its services like Candid's Vu Le lays out.
+A vigorous debate on the value of charity work based solely on the cost of its services.

 The Universal Charitable Giving Act Legislation